 About John

-John Allen is the Founder and President of The Allen Company, a public affairs and strategy consulting firm that advises political and business leaders, Fortune 500 companies, and mission-driven organizations nationwide.
-He is recognized for driving transformational initiatives that expand influence, forge high-value alliances, and deliver measurable impact.
+John Allen is the Founder and President of The Allen Company, a public affairs and strategy consultancy that forges high-value alliances, amplifies influence, and drives transformational initiatives for leaders and organizations nationwide.
+He is recognized for convening leaders across business, government, and philanthropy, securing transformative partnerships, and mobilizing resources to advance strategies and projects that unite communities and strengthen institutions.

-A native Washingtonian, John grew up immersed in the nation’s capital, witnessing his parents’ impact across federal agencies during multiple presidential administrations beginning with President Reagan.
-He began his own career in Washington, D.C., with BGR Group and the Center for Education Reform, leading business development, policy, and advocacy efforts at the state, local, and national levels.
-His strategic counsel has shaped gubernatorial, statewide, and presidential campaigns, starting with Mitt Romney’s 2012 presidential bid, and has fueled major contributions to political causes and nationwide movements.
+A native Washingtonian, John grew up immersed in public service, inspired by his parents’ impact across federal agencies under multiple presidential administrations beginning with President Ronald Reagan.
+He began his career in Washington, D.C., with BGR Group and the Center for Education Reform, leading business development, policy, and advocacy efforts at the state, local, and national levels.

 John holds a B.A. in Political Science from Dickinson College, an M.Ed. in Curriculum and Teaching from Boston University, and an MBA from Cornell University’s Samuel Curtis Johnson Graduate School of Management.